The buzzwords of Agile project management are ubiquitous, but you’ll benefit from being familiar with these principles of product development.

 - Development should be sustainable.
 The team meets and maintains a constant pace indefinitely.

 - You must give continuous attention to technical excellence and good design.

 - The best architectures, requirements, and designs emerge from self-organizing teams.

-- Regularly, the team should reflect on how to become more effective, and adjust their accordingly.
+- Teams should regularly reflect on how to become more effective and adjust accordingly.

 Why use Agile project management?